AaltoML/mobile-cv-suite/README.md

 If you need to use these parts in commercial apps, check if the relevant SuiteSparse components can either be removed or try to procure an alternative license from their authors.

+The build scripts (that is `scripts` folder) in this repository are licensed under Apache 2.0.